Giovanifsa/Giovanifsa/README.md

 Feel free to fork, create a issue and criticize my projects.

-If you wish to collaborate, you can create a issue in one of projects telling me so, or you can contact me at the e-mail on my profile.
+If you wish to collaborate, you can create a issue in one of the projects telling me so, or you can contact me at the e-mail on my profile.

 See ya!